EtienneCClarke/ubc-swarm-launchpad-programs/README.md

 ### Building the program

-To build the program we must use a nightly version until this [issue](https://solana.stackexchange.com/questions/17777/unexpected-cfg-condition-value-solana) is resolved.
+First, build the program using a nightly version until this [issue](https://solana.stackexchange.com/questions/17777/unexpected-cfg-condition-value-solana) is resolved.

 ```bash
 RUSTUP_TOOLCHAIN="nightly-2024-11-19" anchor build